 Tip: If your real problem is weak structure and missing subtopics, fix the article with an AI SEO Editor or improve answer-ready formatting with an Answer Engine Optimizer tool before paying for a tracker.

 It solves the biggest problem with LLM SEO tools: vague reporting.
-You don’t want a soft AI visibility score.
-You want AI search analytics that reveal things like brand mentions, competitor gaps, sentiment analysis for AI brand reputation, and performance in zero-click searches.
+Instead of a soft AI visibility score, you get concrete data on brand mentions, competitor gaps, sentiment analysis, and performance across zero-click searches.

 LLMrefs is a good alternative, especially if you need multi-project reporting.